 Art.
 22. (1) The proprietor of a mark may permit the use of his mark in respect of all or some of the goods or services for which it is registered in all or part of the territory of the Republic of Bulgaria by means of a written license agreement.

-(5) A license agreement shall be recorded in the State Register at the request of one of the parties, the request being accompanied by an extract from the license agreement with data identifying the licensee and the licensor, the mark and its registration number and the term of the license agreement, with the signatures and seals of both parties affixed thereto.
+(5) A license agreement shall be registered in the State Register at the request of one of the parties, the request being accompanied by an extract from the license agreement with data identifying the licensee and the licensor, the mark and its registration number and the term of the license agreement, with the signatures and seals of both parties affixed thereto.
 The Patent Office shall issue a certificate of recording.

 (6) The license agreement shall have effects vis-à-vis third parties as from the date on which it is entered in the State Register.

-EFFECT OF THE RECORDING
+EFFECT OF REGISTERING THE LICENSE

 - Whether the recording is a prerequisite (conditio iuris) for a valid license agreement;